laobaixing/Data_Science_Pipeline/README.md

 Room for improvement:
 - Upload requirement.txt to help the installation
-- upload the XGBoost code for Luigi
+- Upload the XGBoost code for Luigi
 - Upload the ARIMA code for Luigi
 - Upload the LSTM code for Luigi